opensource-matrix/octopi/README.md

 new Route('[PATH]', '[CONTROLLER FILE NAME]');
 ```

-Here is the default `routes/routes.php` file:
+Here is the default `routes/routes.php` file, as an example.
 ```php
 ```